connext/documentation/docs/Developers/faq.md

 # FAQ

+This is a list of Frequently Asked Questions for the Amarok public testnet.

 ### What chains are supported?

-The list will be updated in [Supported Chains](../../Basics/chains.md/#supported-chains).
+The list will be updated in [Supported Chains](../Basics/chains.md/#supported-chains).

 ### What assets are supported?